How Does Rent to Own Work in BC? 2026 Guide

 You will forfeit your option deposit and accumulated rent credits, but there are no other penalties.

-Most programs offered through licensed realtors in Kelowna — including the Vantage West Group — use a lease-option structure because it protects buyers.
+Most programs offered through licensed realtors in Kelowna — including the Vantage West Group — use a lease option to purchase structure to protect buyers.

 2. Lease-Purchase Agreement (binding commitment)

-If you can’t qualify for a mortgage when the term ends, you may lose your deposit, rent credits, and potentially face legal consequences.
+If you can’t qualify for a mortgage when the term ends, you may lose your deposit, rent credits, and potentially face legal consequences for the amount owed.

-Since this structure favors sellers and requires more caution before signing, you should be able to secure a better purchase price compared to a lease-option.
+Since this structure favors sellers and requires more caution before signing, you should be able to secure a better sale price compared to a lease-option.

 BC Financial Services Authority (BCFSA) advice: